sanjaypavan/YouTube-Loop/README.md

 YouTube-Loop
 ============

-Plays a video in loop
+Plays a youtube video in loop

 #####Requirements: nodejs